Computer InformationKey Points from the University Policy for Computer Use

-Try to stagger logins at the beginning of a lab class: that is, students who get there early should go ahead and login as soon as they can to minimize the heavy network traffic that can occur if everyone tries to login at the start of the lab.
+Try to stagger logins at the beginning of a lab class: Students who get there early should go ahead and login as soon as they can to minimize the heavy network traffic that can occur if everyone tries to login at the start of the lab.

 Avoid storing files in your profile folders -- store files on U: drive.
-While you are given 500MB of storage with your account, to readily have available for whichever EE lab you are working or from week to week, large amounts of data (particularly large files) in your profile folders (Documents, Desktop, etc.) can slow your login/logout times.
+While you are given 500MB of storage with your account, to have readily available for whichever EE lab you are working in from week to week, large amounts of data (particularly large files) in your profile folders (Documents, Desktop, etc.) can slow your login/logout times.

-This year, new accounts are given a “U:” user drive.
-This is a better location to store files (up to 500MB).
+New accounts are given a “U:” user drive.
+This is a better location to store files (up to 500MB sum total).
 The U: drive will appear as another drive below Local Disk with your username: first.last (\\storage\users\undergraduate) (U:) under the Microsoft "Computer" link.
-Files placed here are stored immediately and do not wait for syncing at logout like files in the Documents or Desktop roaming profile folders.
+Files placed here are stored immediately and do not wait for transfer or syncing at login and logout like files in the Documents or Desktop roaming profile folders.

 Want a faster logon time?
 Request No Roaming ...